-- Low maintenance: No special care needed (more on care later).
+- Low maintenance & rust-proof: No special care required & dishwasher-safe (more on cleaning tips later).

-- Refrigerator, freezer, stovetop, oven, broiler, & dishwasher-safe.
+- Refrigerator, freezer, stovetop (including induction), oven, & broiler-safe.

-- Heats faster & weighs less than cast iron.
+- Steel heats faster & weighs less than cast iron.

-- Cost-efficient: Inexpensive yet lasts forever without losing performance (a good return on investment).
+- Affordable, yet lasts forever without losing performance (a good return on investment).

 Cons of Stainless Steel Bakeware